libra/website/docs/life-of-a-transaction.md

 ### Use of arrows in the diagrams

-The arrows in the following graphics start on the component initiating an interaction/action and end on the component on which the action is being performed.
+The arrows in the following graphics originate on the component initiating an interaction/action and terminate on the component on which the action is being performed.
 The arrows _do not represent_ data or information exchanged (read, written, or returned).

 ## Admission Control (AC)